-This wildly-popular camping destination boasts a beautiful 360-degree view on a cleared mountain top.
-(It’s also a perfect picnic spot, so think about grabbing a picnic lunch from Sunburst Market in Waynesville before you go!)
-It’s roughly a half mile hike from the parking lot to the summit, making this a good spot to bring the youngins along.
+A wildly popular camping destination, Max Patch boasts a beautiful 360-degree view on a cleared mountain top.
+(It’s also a perfect picnic spot, so think about grabbing a picnic lunch in Waynesville before you go!)
+It’s roughly a half-mile hike from the parking lot to the summit, making this a good spot to bring the youngins along.

 BLACK BALSAM KNOB

 This treeless bald sits at around 6,200 feet in elevation.
 For you, that means wide, sweeping Smoky Mountain views filled with speckles of orange and black, courtesy of our winged visitors.
 To get here, just hop on the Art Loeb Trail via the Blue Ridge Parkway!